mongodb/specifications/source/index-management.rst

 Specification
 =============

 The index management spec defines a set of behaviour in the drivers for creating, removing and viewing indexes in a collection.
-It defines implementation details when required but also provides flexibilty in the driver in that one or both of 2 unique APIs can be chosen to be implemented.
+It defines implementation details when required but also provides flexibility in the driver in that one or both of 2 unique APIs can be chosen to be implemented.

 -----------